 Finally, it is customizable, which means you can change the options that are available in the panel.
 (It is also important to note that the options available in the Control panel might be limited by the active workspace, as well as by the width of your monitor or Application frame.)

-Default Control panel when a graphics frame is selected:
+Default Control panel when a graphics frame is selected on a 21-inch monitor: